brycepj/scrawl/README.md

 ### open [note_id]
 Opens a markdown file for editing, using either your default markdown editor or the command line program you specify in `scrawl.json`.

+### init
+Only run this when you're setting up a new directory of notes.
+Otherwise bad things will happen.

 ## config